-A beneficiary of the defined benefit pension plan as defined above who assumed duty before 1 January 2009 can be entitled to tax compensation ("tax adjustment") applying to the contracting state of the Organisation in which the pension and adjustment relating thereto are chargeable to income tax under the tax legislation in force in that state.
+A beneficiary of the defined benefit pension plan who assumed duty before 1 January 2009 can be entitled to tax compensation ("tax adjustment") applying to the Contracting State of the Organisation in which the pension and related adjustment are chargeable to income tax under the tax legislation in force in that state.
 The adjustment is equal to 50% of the amount by which the recipient's pension would theoretically need to be increased, were the balance remaining after deduction of the amount of national income tax or taxes on the total to correspond to the amount of the pension calculated without income taxes.
-For such purpose, the Organisation uses tables of equivalence specifying, for each amount of pension and each country of residence, the amount of the adjustment to be added thereto.
+For such purpose, the Organisation uses tables of equivalence specifying, for each amount of pension and each country of residence, the amount of the adjustment to be added.